FranBte/franborg.co/content/projects/project3.md

 featured: true
 ---

 Pure CSS image of a burger which implements a simple animation on hover.
-Pure CSS image of a burger.